August 10, 2023

 - Exhibits may not be used in the same year in both the Awardrobe Clothing Event and as a State Fair static exhibit.

-- Please review the orientation video for information on how to fill out your report form.
+2. Review the orientation video to prepare your report form.

-- Submit the form, your receipts (if in $15 challenge), and one to three photos to your county 4-H staff before the deadline they provided you.
+5. Submit the form, your $20 challenge receipts, and one to three photos to your county 4-H staff before the deadline they provided you.

 Awardrobe Event Schedule